Dosage Form: capsule

 There is no specific treatment for overdose with fenofibrate.
 General supportive care of the patient is indicated, including monitoring of vital signs and observation of clinical status, should an overdose occur.
 If indicated, elimination of unabsorbed drug should be achieved by emesis or gastric lavage; usual precautions should be observed to maintain the airway.
 Because fenofibrate is highly bound to plasma proteins, hemodialysis should not be considered.

 Fenofibrate Capsules Description

-Fenofibrate Capsules, USP is a lipid regulating agent available as capsules for oral administration.
-Each capsule contains 43 mg or 130 mg of micronized fenofibrate.
-The chemical name for fenofibrate is 2-[4-(4-chlorobenzoyl) phenoxy]-2-methyl-propanoic acid, l-methylethyl ester with the following structural formula:
+Fenofibrate Capsules USP, is a lipid regulating agent available as capsules for oral administration.
+Each capsule contains 43 mg or 130 mg of micronized fenofibrate USP.
+The chemical name for fenofibrate USP is 2-[4-(4-chlorobenzoyl) phenoxy]-2-methyl-propanoic acid, 1-methylethyl ester with the following structural formula:

-The molecular formula is C20H21O4Cl and the molecular weight is 360.83; fenofibrate is insoluble in water.
-The melting point is 79° to 82°C. Fenofibrate is a white crystalline powder which is stable under ordinary conditions.
+The molecular formula is C20H21O4CI and the molecular weight is 360.83; fenofibrate is insoluble in water.
+The melting point is 79° to 82°C. Fenofibrate USP is a white or almost white crystalline powder which is sparingly soluble in methanol, ethanol and dimethylformamide.

 Fenofibrate Capsules - Clinical Pharmacology

 The active moiety of fenofibrate is fenofibric acid.
 The pharmacological effects of fenofibric acid in both animals and humans have been extensively studied through oral administration of fenofibrate.